projectsveltos/sveltos/docs/getting_started/install/install.md

 ## What is Projectsveltos

 Sveltos is a set of Kubernetes controllers deployed in the management cluster.
-From the management cluster, Sveltos can manage add-ons and applications in multiple clusters.
+From the management cluster, it can manage add-ons and applications to multiple clusters.

-## Installation
+## Installation Modes

+Sveltos supports two modes: **Mode 1** and **Mode 2**.

+- **Mode 1:** Will deploy up to two agents, *sveltos-agent* and *drift-detection-manager*[^1], in each **managed cluster**.

+- **Mode 2:** Sveltos agents will be created, per managed cluster, in the management cluster[^2].
+The agents, while centrally located, will still monitor their designated managed cluster’s API server.

 ### Mode 1: Local Agent Mode

-To install Sveltos, run the following commands:
+To install Sveltos in mode 1, run the commands below.

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/projectsveltos/sveltos/main/manifest/manifest.yaml